yolanda1707/oci-helm-node-service/README.md

 ## Create a Container Registry repository

 Create a [Container Registry repository](https://docs.oracle.com/en-us/iaas/Content/Registry/Tasks/registrycreatingarepository.htm) for the `node-express-getting-started` container image built in the Managed Build stage.
-1. You can name the repo: `node-express-getting-started`.
+1. You can name the repo: `node-service`.
 So if you create the repository in the Ashburn region, the path is iad.ocir.io/TENANCY-NAMESPACE/node-express-getting-started
 1. Set the repostiory access to public so that you can pull the container image without authorization, from OKE.
 Under "Actions", choose `Change to public`.

 ## Create a Container Registry Helm Repository

 Create a [Container Registry repository](https://docs.oracle.com/en-us/iaas/Content/Registry/Tasks/registrycreatingarepository.htm) for the `helm-repo` container image built in the Managed Build stage.
-1. You can name the repo: `helm-repo/node-service`.
-So if you create the repository in the Ashburn region, the path is iad.ocir.io/TENANCY-NAMESPACE/helm-repo/node-service
+1. You can name the repo: `helm-repo`.
+So if you create the repository in the Ashburn region, the path is iad.ocir.io/TENANCY-NAMESPACE/node-service-helm-repo
 1. Set the repostiory access to public so that you can pull the container image without authorization, from OKE.
 Under "Actions", choose `Change to public`.

 ## Create a DevOps Artifact for your container image repository